True crime: Trends in the United States

 On Apple Podcasts, True Crime podcasts make up just less than half a percent of the total number of podcasts on the platform.
-On a collated list of 432 podcasts from the most-visited results of a search for 'Top Podcasts of 2021', true crime podcasts made up more than 20% of the podcasts constituting the lists.
+On a collated list of 432 podcasts from the most-visited results of a search for "Top Podcasts of 2021", true crime podcasts made up more than 20% of the podcasts constituting the lists.

 Trends in Australia

 In 2017, as many as 30% of podcast listeners had listened to true crime podcasts, and in 2019, this had increased to up to 44%.

-Effects
+Impact

+True crime works can impact the crimes they cover and the audience who consumes it.
+Also, coverage of true crime events can have a direct effect on the aftermath of the crime and how it is dealt with by authorities or a given community.
+The Netflix show Making A Murderer has had a range of real-life effects, ranging from the show being shown in law schools as instructional material to increased mistrust in criminal investigators.
 The investigative process of the true crime genre can lead to changes in the cases being covered, such as when Robert Durst seemingly confessed to murder in the documentary The Jinx and was arrested.

-A study conducted in 2011, in Nebraska, showed that consuming non-fiction crime shows (aka true crime) is correlated with an increased fear of being a victim of crime.
+A study conducted in 2011, in Nebraska, showed that consuming non-fiction crime shows is correlated with an increased fear of being a victim of crime.
 As the frequency of watching true crime shows increased, support for the death penalty increased, while support for the criminal justice system decreased.
 In Australia, the amount of reports given to the crime reporting network Crime Stoppers Australia that led to charges being pressed doubled from 2012 to 2017.
 This increased interest in crime is attributed to popular true crime podcasts.

-The Netflix show Making A Murderer has had a range of real-life effects, ranging from the show being shown in law schools as instructional material to increased mistrust in criminal investigators.